Moody Interior Design: How to Choose Dark, Modern Furniture That’s Durable and Timeless

 I learned this the expensive way.
 Years ago, I bought a “luxury” console that looked perfect in photos.
 When it arrived, the delivery team carried it one-handed like a folding chair.
 It slid when someone brushed past it.
 The room didn’t feel elevated.
 It felt fooled.
 Ever since, I treat shipping weight like a lie detector, not a nice-to-have spec.

 When you’re evaluating items online, find the shipping weight.
 It’s usually buried in the details tab, below the glamour shots and the lifestyle copy.
-If a large case piece ships at a weight that feels implausible for its size, it’s not the heirloom piece the listing suggests.
-Walk away.
+If a large case piece ships at a weight that feels implausible for its size, it is usually a sign to slow down and ask harder questions about materials and construction.

 The Edge Test